rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 [motivation]: #motivation

-Rust has no way to refer to capture groups directly, so it uses the variables they capture to refer to capture groups indirectly.
+Rust has no way to refer to capture groups directly, so it uses the variables they capture to refer to them indirectly.
 This leads to confusing or limited behavior in a few places:

-- Expansion with multiple capture groups is extremely limited; it is not possible to nest groups in a different order than they are matched since the groups are ambiguous.
-This pattern is extremely useful with optional fields.
+- Expansion with multiple capture groups is extremely limited.
+In many cases, the ordering and nesting of different groups is restricted based on what can be inferred by the contained variables, since the groups themselves are ambiguous.
-- Metavariable expressions use an unintuitive index: syntax like `${count($var, n)}` is used to refer to the `n`th parent group of the smallest group that captures `$var`.
-Referring to groups directly rather than using a proxy would be more straightforward.
+- Metavariable expressions use an unintuitive format: syntax like `${count($var, n)}` is used to refer to the `n`th parent group of the smallest group that captures `$var`.
+Referring to groups directly would be more straightforward than using a proxy.
 - Repetition-related diagnostics are limited because the compiler has limited ability to guess what a capture group _should_ refer to when a captured groups and variables do not align correctly.
-- Repetition mismatch diagnostics like "meta-variable `foo` repeats 2 times, but `bar` repeats 1 time" can only be emitted after the macro is instantiated, rather than when the macro is written.
+- Repetition mismatch diagnostics like can only be emitted after the macro is instantiated, rather than when the macro is written.
+(E.g. "meta-variable `foo` repeats 2 times, but `bar` repeats 1 time")
-- As a result of the above, using repetition seems fragile; small adjustments can break working patterns with little indication of what exactly is wrong.
+- As a result of the above, using repetition is somewhat fragile; small adjustments can break working patterns with little indication of what exactly is wrong.
+Reading code with multiple capture groups can also be confusing.

 It is expected that named capture groups will provide a way to remove ambiguity in expansion and metavariable expressions, as well as unblock diagnostics that